Debatable Intelligence: Benchmarking LLM Judges via Debate Speech Evaluation: Speech Quality Dataset

 In our work, we use the data collected by \citet{slonim2021autonomous} to benchmark LLM judges\footnote{\url{https://huggingface.co/datasets/ibm-research/debate_speeches}}.
 The data was initially collected to evaluate Project Debater, a system developed by IBM to participate in a competitive debate against humans.
 It includes hundreds of annotated debate speeches covering various topics (e.g., ``\textit{We should further exploit genetic engineering}'').
 The speeches were composed by Project Debater and various baselines, including human expert debaters and automated pipelines.

-Each speech in the dataset was carefully rated by 15 experienced human annotators.
-Given the speech and the topic of the debate, the annotators were asked to score the following statement on a Likert scale between 1 and 5: ``\textit{This speech is a good opening speech to support the topic}'', as presented in Figure \ref{fig:task_overview}. \citeauthor{slonim2021autonomous} further employed additional measures to ensure the annotation quality, such as ``control'' speeches added to identify unreliable annotators.
+Each speech in the dataset was carefully rated by multiple crowd annotators.
+Given the speech and the topic of the debate, the annotators were asked to score the following statement on a Likert scale between $1$ and $5$: ``\textit{This speech is a good opening speech to support the topic}'', as presented in Figure \ref{fig:task_overview}.
+To ensure annotation quality, \citeauthor{slonim2021autonomous} further employed additional measures, such as ``control'' speeches added to identify unreliable annotators.
+This process yielded a total of $15$ trusted human annotations per speech.
+Appendix~\ref{sub:og_data_collection} provides further details on the annotation protocol and quality control measures used in \citet{slonim2021autonomous}.

-In this study, we use $631$ speeches from this dataset (see Appendix \ref{sec:additional_bencmark_details}).
-Table \ref{tab:data_summary} outlines the properties of the data.
+In this study, we analyze $631$ speeches (see Appendix~\ref{sub:our_data_partition}) drawn from the dataset introduced by \citet{slonim2021autonomous}.
+Table~\ref{tab:data_summary} outlines the main properties of the dataset.

 \paragraph{Speech Sources} The data includes $152$ speeches transcribed from recordings of \textbf{human expert debaters}.
 In addition, it uses speeches generated by six synthetic pipelines: \textbf{(1) Summit} — based on extractive summarization \cite{feigenblat2017unsupervised}, \textbf{(2) Arg-Search} — using argument mining techniques \cite{stab2018argumentext}, \textbf{(3) Speech-GPT2} — generated with GPT-2 \cite{radford2019language}, \textbf{(4)-(5) Arg-Human1} and \textbf{Arg-Human2} — formed by concatenating human-written arguments, and finally \textbf{(6) Project Debater} — an automatic debate system.